yashika28062006/E-COMMERCE/README.md

 - Used `dispatch` in the Login page to store the email in the global state.
 - Accessed the stored email in other pages using `useSelector`.
 - Learned how to effectively use Redux for managing global  state.

+Milestone 33
+In this milestone, we implemented JWT authentication by generating a token and storing it in a cookie.

+Key Steps:
+Installed jsonwebtoken package using NPM.

+Used the sign method to create a JWT token with the user's email and ID.

+Set a maxAge to define the token's expiration time.

+Stored the JWT token inside a cookie in the response.

+Ensured the cookie is accessible in the browser with proper security settings.

+Retrieved the token from the cookie in subsequent requests.

+Implemented middleware to verify and decode the JWT token.

+Handled errors for expired or invalid tokens.